 The Sacagawea Heritage Trail plays on the vision for a continuous bicycle and pedestrian route connecting the Tri-Cities.
 The trail, showcasing interpretive opportunities, is intended to serve as an amenity for both local residents and visitors to the area.
 The non-motorized loop routes along the riverfronts in the Tri-Cities area, and create linkages with waterfront parks.
 The trail system includes Class I multi-purpose trails, sidewalks, Class II bike routes (striped bike lanes) and Class III bike routes (signed bike routes).

-The Tri-Cities area is fortunate to have extensive river frontage along the Columbia, Yakima and Snake Rivers.
+The Tri-Cities area is fortunate to have extensive river frontage along the Columbia, Yakima and Snake Rivers to develop one of the most unique trails in Washington.
 Much of the riverfront is in public ownership, either through the Army Corps of Engineers, Cities, Benton and Franklin Counties, Port districts or State Parks.
 Portions of the trail route have been developed through parks, and along levees and streets.
 Individual jurisdictions have also completed trail improvements in conjunction with other waterfront development.

 Interpretive topics are portrayed along the route.
 This includes a variety of natural, historical, and cultural topics with an emphasis on specific sites of local interest.
 This list could be expanded if other appropriate topics come to light.
 These displays are of interest to both locals interested in preserving the local heritage, and to tourists learning about the area.
 The actual interpretive displays take a number of forms, from signage to sculptural elements.
 Interpretive displays add substantially to the enjoyment of trail facilities by the public.